BigMishuil/TranslatorFromRutoEn/README.md

-# 🌍 Translator from Russian to English with a graphical interface
+# 🌍 Translator from Russian to English with the graphical interface
 ## Are there any other options?
 Create a pull request!
 ---